rclone/rclone/MANUAL.md

       --oos-no-check-bucket                            If set, don't attempt to check the bucket exists or create it --oos-provider string                            Choose your Auth Provider (default "env_auth") --oos-region string                              Object storage Region
+      --oos-sse-customer-algorithm string              If using SSE-C, the optional header that specifies "AES256" as the encryption algorithm
+      --oos-sse-customer-key string                    To use SSE-C, the optional header that specifies the base64-encoded 256-bit encryption key to use to
+      --oos-sse-customer-key-file string               To use SSE-C, a file containing the base64-encoded string of the AES-256 encryption key associated
+      --oos-sse-customer-key-sha256 string             If using SSE-C, The optional header that specifies the base64-encoded SHA256 hash of the encryption
+      --oos-sse-kms-key-id string                      if using using your own master key in vault, this header specifies the --oos-storage-tier string                        The storage class to use when storing new objects in storage. https://docs.oracle.com/en-us/iaas/Content/Object/Concepts/understandingstoragetiers.htm (default "Standard")
       --oos-upload-concurrency int                     Concurrency for multipart uploads (default 10) --oos-upload-cutoff SizeSuffix                   Cutoff for switching to chunked upload (default 200Mi) --opendrive-chunk-size SizeSuffix                Files will be uploaded in chunks this size (default 10Mi)